10 Steps to Building a Home in the Mountains

 1) Decide What Kind of Home You Want

 Before choosing a property, imagine living in the mountains.
-What kind of home do you want to live in?
-Cut out pictures you like from magazines and books: your favorite kitchen, the special trim you want, that beautiful bathroom you love, or anything else that impresses you.
+What kind of home do you want to live in? a file of pictures you like from magazines and books: your favorite kitchen, the special trim you want, that beautiful bathroom you love, anything else that impresses you.
 An idea file will help everyone understand what you want.

 2) Set Your Budget

-Before you buy property, set your budget.
-Be sure you can afford to build the home you want.
-Ask yourself, how much cash can I spend?
-How much can I borrow?
-Banks and mortgage companies will "prequalify" you.
-They look at your income and expenses to see how much you can afford for a house payment and how much you can borrow.
+It is a good idea to set your budget first, even before you buy property.
+You don't want to spend so much on land that you cannot build.
+How much do you have saved?
+How much can you borrow?
+A mortgage officer can "prequalify" you by looking at your income and expenses.
+They can tell you how much you can afford for a house payment and how much you can borrow.
 Don't plan your budget too tight.
 Unexpected changes like an increase in mortgage interest rates could make your payments larger than you planned.
 How much of your budget can be spent on building and how much on property?
-Your realtor can help you compare the prices of recently built homes and vacant properties.
-Knowing how much was spent on property, site work, and construction can help you set your budget.
+A realtor can help you compare the prices of land and recently built homes.
+Knowing how much was spent on property, site work and construction can help you set your budget.

 3) Find Your Land

-Your realtor can help you find affordable land.
-Realtors use a multiple listings service, a list of properties for sale by all the realtors in your area.
-Look at the properties that are priced less than your budget.
-Consider: On what kind of property will my house look the best?
-Do I like the privacy of lots of trees or a clear view?
-Will the property be suitable for me in the winter?
-(Snow melts more quickly off a south facing slope) Will the road be too treacherous?
+A realtor can help you find affordable land.
+The multiple listings service is a great way to compare many properties in your budget.
+This is a computer list of all of the properties for sale in your area that are listed by a realtor.
+Your agent can help you search for properties in your budget.
+But price is not the only factor to consider.
+Do you like the privacy of lots of trees, or the openness of a clear view?
+How will the property be in the winter?
+(Snow melts more quickly off a south facing slope).
+Will the road be too treacherous?
 Will the site have too much wind?
-Is the location convenient?
-Is the property too far from town or work?
+Is the location convenient? the property too far from town or work?
 What is the neighborhood like?
-Can I get all the utilities I want?
-You may not find the perfect property, but if you are more specific, your realtor can be more helpful in your search.
-When you find your property, make an offer with contingencies that 1) you get acceptable financing, water, septic, and driving access 2) the property passes a title search and survey, and 3) you can get permits to build your home on this lot.
+Can you get all the utilities you want?
+How will your style of home look on this lot?
+Remember, you may not find the perfect property, but if you are more specific, your realtor can be more helpful in your search.
+When you have decided on a property, make an offer with contingencies that 1) you get acceptable financing, water, septic, and driving access, 2) the property passes a title search and survey, and 3) you can get permits to build your home on this lot.
 The purchase price is usually negotiable.
-With this purchase offer you need to make a deposit.
+It is expected that you make a deposit of money with your offer.
 This guarantees the seller that you will not back out as long as your terms and contingencies are met.
 This deposit also shows the seller that your offer is serious.
 Wait until you reach step (8) to close on the property.
-The first rule in Real Estate is “location, location, location”.
-In the mountains it is “View, View, View.”
-Size is important, but many smaller parcels offer greater views and may adjoin undeveloped space, making them equal to larger more expensive parcels.

 4) Choose Your Designer to Plan Your Home

-Hiring a home designer can protect you from many of the challenges of building a mountain home.
-Homes built on steep slopes with poor foundations may have severe settling; due to poor design and construction some basements are always wet; strict septic tank and flood plain regulations seriously limit some properties; and some sites are too steep for building and driveway access.
+A professional home designer can help protect you from many of the challenges of building a mountain home: Foundation movement, Wet basements, Septic problems, Flood plane regulations, Driving access, High winds, Freezing weather, Damp climate, Higher costs.
 How can you be sure your home will be built properly?
-Including a good set of plans in your builder's contract can be a protection.
+A good set of plans (as part of your builder's contract) can be a protection.
 These plans can help your builder understand what you want.
 They can make his job easier.
 Banks prefer good plans as well.
-It’s a good idea to put everything in writing.
-You need a local designer familiar with this area.
-It is a mistake to order your plans from a magazine.
-Not hiring a designer might save a few thousand dollars, but leads to much greater increases in construction costs.
-Your designer should visit your property before designing your home.
-The site will help define the design.
+Its a good idea to put everything in writing.
+A local designer (who is familiar with this area) can foresee many costly problems.
+You will not have this protection if you order your plans from a magazine or online.
+Those ordered plans might cost a few thousand less but could increase construction costs much more.
+Before starting the plans a professional designer would visit your property to answer: How will your home fit on your property?
 How can you save trees and still have a view?
-Will facing the glass towards the view let in too much summer sun or winter cold?
-How should the home face the sun to be more comfortable and cost less to heat and cool?
+Will facing the glass towards the view let in too much summer sun, or winter cold?
+Planning for the direction of the sun is the best way to reduce energy costs and make your home more comfortable.
 How can the driveway be brought in?
 Where will the septic go?
 A good set of plans is an investment that can pay off in lower construction costs, energy costs, and a much better home.
-Your designer will look at your ideas and combine them into a preliminary plan for you to see.
+After listening to your ideas and visiting your property, your designer will create a preliminary floor plan for you to see, and make changes.
 Feel free to talk about what you like and dislike.
-This is the best time to make changes in the design.
-A good designer will listen closely to understand what you want.
-He / She will work on the preliminary design until you are happy with it.
+A good designer will listen closely to understand what you want and work on the preliminary design until you are happy with it.

 5) Make Sure Your House is Within Budget